allenpsuner/MFSG/Question_5.md

 For the first and more common solution what we will do is:

 1. Sort the array so all entries are in order.
 O(NLogN) 1a.
-In order to avoid duplicate miscount we must remove all duplicates or require <SET> as a pre-requisite.
+In order to avoid duplicate miscount we must remove all duplicates O(N) or require <SET> as a pre-requisite.

-2. Set values i and j adjacent to eachother and ensure that we reset count when j - i does not equal 1.
+2. Set values i and j adjacent to each other and ensure that we reset count when j - i does not equal 1.
+O(N)

 3. Update a local counter and maintain a global maximum.